FH-EngineeringClub/UR-Chess-Tool/README.md

 # UR-Chess-Tool

-Modified Universal Robots arm which utilizes AI to play chess with both itself and against another player.
+Repurposed Universal Robots cobot which utilizes AI to play chess with both itself and against another player.

 ## Requirements